 A consistent and clear message in the interview material is a desire for more activities related to housing solutions for the target group.
-This was emphasized by both employees, experience consultants and user representatives.
-It is pointed out that many in the target group are creative and artistic.
-Many of them have large amounts of energy they are not able to use constructively.
-The importance of getting to know the residents and what they like to do, what can be brought out of interests they may have forgotten, is extremely important.
+Employees, experience consultants, and user representatives emphasized this.
+Many individuals in the target group exhibit creativity and artistic talents.
+Many of them have a large amount of energy that they are unable to use constructively.
+Getting to know the residents, their interests, and uncovering forgotten hobbies is crucial.
 This is an unused field, the informants believe.

 Relationship building is important.
-Activities can then function as an important "interaction pretext" - you get a reason to interact with each other.
-Activities and trips create relationships between staff and residents (and between the residents) and it gives variation in the residents' everyday life - an everyday life that is otherwise largely about hunting for drugs (Hope & Anthun, 2021).
-Activities also provide good observation opportunities and the opportunity to create shared memories.
-Experiences from housing and services for the target group in Oslo (Oslo municipality, 2020) show that talking about an activity rather than talking about "you and your problems" lowers the threshold for building a relationship.
+Activities can then function as an important "interaction pretext"-you get a reason to interact with each other.
+Activities and trips create relationships between staff and residents (and between the residents), and they give variation to the residents' everyday lives-an everyday life that is otherwise largely about hunting for drugs (Hope & Anthun, 2021).
+Activities also provide good observation opportunities and the chance to create shared memories.
+According to experiences from housing and services for the target group in Oslo (Oslo municipality, 2020), talking about an activity rather than "you and your problems" lowers the threshold for building a relationship.